TheNeolithicSubjectUnravels/OnTheFlowOfSpecies/README.md

 - [**Prompts file**](./Prompts.md)
-  - Contains the prompts (*ísl. kveikjur* ✨) used to generate information, including keywords, chunks, summaries, and note-taking files.
+  - Contains the ChatGPT prompts (*ísl. kveikjur* ✨) used to generate information, including keywords, chunks, summaries, and note-taking files.
   - These prompts may require further refinement to fully generate the files in this repository, but they demonstrate their potential.